tokio-rs/website/content/tokio/topics/tracing.md

 }
 ```

-Now, `mini-redis-server` will emit a tracing span for each incoming connection
+`mini-redis-server` will now emit a `tracing` Span for each incoming connection
 that:

-1. has a priority [level] of `info` (the second-highest priority)
+1. has a verbosity [level] of `info` (the "middle ground" verbosity),
-2. is named `Handler::run`
+2. is named `Handler::run`,
-3. has some structured data associated with it:
+3. has some structured data associated with it.
-    - `skip(self)` indicates that emitted traces should *not*
-    include the `Debug` representation of `Handler`
-    - `fields(...)` indicates that emitted traces *should* include
+    - `fields(...)` indicates that emitted span *should* include
-    the `Debug` representation of the connection's `SocketAddr`, in a field
+    the `fmt::Debug` representation of the connection's `SocketAddr` in a field
-    called `peer_addr`
+    called `peer_addr`.
+    - `skip(self)` indicates that emitted span should *not* record `Hander`'s debug representation.

 [level]: https://docs.rs/tracing/latest/tracing/struct.Level.html

-If you run your application, you now will see trace events emitted for each
+If you run your application, you now will see events decorated with their span's context emitted for each
 incoming connection that it processes.